SFrinking/INFOMAIR/README.md

 Extra Configurations:

 ```
     The agent can be configured after starting the dialogue.
+Use the following utterances to configure:

     "configure formal" #use formal sentences.
     "configure informal" #use informal sentences.
 Standard configuration.